itsmeakashgoyal/dotfiles-dev/README.md

 ### Prerequisites

-- linuxOS (The scripts are tailored for linux)
+- linuxOS (The scripts are tailored for Ubuntu > v22)

 ### Installation